 • Teaching assistant at the Bowdoin International Music Festival

-• Doctor of Musical Arts, in progress at the CUNY Graduate Center
+• Doctor of Musical Arts from the CUNY Graduate Center

 • Master of Music from Indiana University